-Counting to Zero, by Norwegian playwright Kristofer Grønskag, was scheduled to premiere in London this spring as part of the New Nordics Festival, a showcase of Nordic plays directed by emerging UK theatre-makers and staged by Cut the Cord.
-Due to the coronavirus the festival has been postponed until future notice, but we were still curious to talk to the author and the British theatre director Ellie Chadwick about their collaboration.
+Counting to Zero, by Norwegian playwright Kristofer Grønskag, was scheduled to premiere in London in spring 2020 as part of the New Nordics Festival, a showcase of Nordic plays staged by Cut the Cord.
+Norwegian Arts was curious to talk to the Grønskag and the British theatre director Ellie Chadwick about their collaboration.

 Counting to Zero was nominated for the National Ibsen Award 2018 and is pitched as a sequence of funny, exciting vignettes revolving around the need to be seen.
 And then there is a stalker, a train line and the untimely death of a cow thrown into the mix.
 The play is constructed as a countdown of scenes between young people, beginning with scene 10 and counting down to zero.